Candy or Mint

-Caluga o menta (El Niki) (Candy or Mint) is a 1990 Chilean crime drama directed by Gonzalo Justiniano and one of the country's first post-Pinochet dictatorship films.
+Candy or Mint (Caluga o Menta [translation: Toffee or Mint]), also known as El Niki, is a 1990 Chilean crime drama directed by Gonzalo Justiniano and one of the country's first post-Pinochet dictatorship films.
+In 1991 it became the first Chilean film to be nominated for the Goya Award in the category of best Ibero-American film.

 Summary

 The film provides an accurate and gritty portrayal of the lives of a group of young people from the marginalized neighborhoods of Santiago.
 Niki and his friends are unemployed, with nothing to do, and quickly get caught up in the world of drugs and crime.
 During one of their adventures, Niki meets Manuela, his love interest who is known as "crazy".